 Thankfully, the stained glass in the Presbytery was too high up to be easily destroyed and this remains a significant example of late-medieval glass painting and design.

-However, much of the glass is corroded, resulting in a loss of the painted detail.
+However, much of the glass had corroded, resulting in a loss of the painted detail.
 In many places, the joints and surrounding stonework have also corroded and some of the glass segments have already fallen out.